7. The Application Layer

 The DHCP protocol also allows hosts to renew or release their IP addresses, and DHCP servers to inform hosts of changes in configuration.

 After the discover message and the offer message, more than one server could reply with an offer message.
-The offer messages include IP addresses but also other options like default gateways, leased time, expiration time, etc. The client must make a decision as to which address or which information to take, and reply with a request message to the chosen server.
+The offer messages include IP addresses but also other options such as default gateways, leased time, expiration time, etc. The client must make a decision as to which address or which information to take, and reply with a request message to the chosen server.
 Finally, the selected server will say, “Okay.
 I acknowledge your request.
 Here is the information.
 Now we start a lease time, and you are the owner of the address temporarily.”
 This is a DHCP acknowledgment message.
 The client will see the acknowledgement and will start operating.

 If you place a router in the middle of the conversation, routers will not forward local broadcasts.
 So you must configure that router so that requests and replies can travel back and forth across that router.
 If you are going to configure a router as a DHCP server, then the router must support DHCP and perform all of these calls.

-The process of relaying a message from a host to a remote DHCP server is shown
+The process of relaying a message from a host to a remote DHCP server is shown below.

 DHCP Address Allocation